Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Nesterov-Accelerated ALS Methods

 \section{Nesterov-Accelerated ALS Methods}

-Our general strategy is to replace the gradient descent step $x_{k+1} = y_{k} - \alpha_{k} \grad f(y_{k})$ in Eq.\ (\ref{eq:nesterov}), the second step of Nesterov's accelerated gradient descent, with the ALS update $x_{k+1} = ALS(y_{k})$.
-This simply results in the following accelerated ALS update formula:

-However, a direct application of a standard Nesterov momentum weight sequence for convex problems does not work.
+We consider Nesterov-type acceleration of ALS as in Eq.\ (\ref{eq:nesterovALSyonly}), but a direct application of a standard Nesterov momentum weight sequence $\beta_k$ for convex problems as in Eqs.\ (\ref{eq:lambda}--\ref{eq:momentum1}) does not work.
 A typical behavior is illustrated by the magenta curve in \Cref{fig:intro}, which suggests that the algorithm gets stuck in a highly suboptimal region.
-Such erratic behavior is due to the fact that CP decomposition is non-convex, and that the ALS update is very different from gradient descent as seen in previous works \cite{acar2011scalable}.
-Below we propose two general ways to safeguard against bad steps: line search and restart.
+Such erratic behavior arises here, and not in Nesterov's accelerated gradient descent for convex problems, because the ALS update we use for our non-convex problem is very different from gradient descent.
+Below we propose a general restart method to safeguard against bad steps, and investigate suitable choices for the momentum weights $\beta_k$.